skywalkerx28/nexus/docs/VISION.md

 # Nexus

-**Nexus** is Syntropic’s flagship, research-grade algorithmic trading platform—an engine designed to **bootstrap the company’s financial independence** and continuously fund Syntropic’s broader missions in **defense, health, and frontier R&D**.
+**Nexus** is Syntropic’s flagship, research-grade algorithmic trading platform —an engine designed to **bootstrap the company’s financial independence** and continuously fund Syntropic’s broader missions in **defense, health, and frontier R&D**.
 Nexus embodies our core philosophy of **excellence**: software and models engineered to *convert market chaos into ordered, measurable decisions* through **state-of-the-art ML/AI** and **deterministic, low-latency execution**.
 Nexus will remove all sentimental and human weaknesses from the trading loops.
 Building a 100% algorithmic-backed program that uses mathematical excellence, ai/ml models and logic for daily trades.

 Nexus is built in **phases**.
 We start on IBKR (US equities), master lossless data, reproducible research, and safe execution; then graduate to **DMA/direct feeds**, **proximity/co-location**, **global multi-asset routing**, and **world-class, compliant data ingestion** (including web/alt-data pipelines) as measured edge and latency requirements justify.
 The end state is a **self-reinforcing financial engine**: trading profits → compute & data upgrades → smarter models → better trades → more profits—powering Syntropic’s long-term vision.